 Energy worker spends over 90% of his time working in the brain

-I have also considered one of my energy workers who spent over 90% of his time working on the brain.
+I have also considered one of my energy workers who spends over 90% of his time working on the brain.
 He like Dr. Amen discovered if there is a problem in the body, the brain is involved.

 Power of Mind over Matter

 As my brain wellness theory formulated, I heavily considered Dr. Joe Dispenza’s amazing work (I will share a link later in this blog that further introduces Dr. Dispenza’s work).
 He healed six compressed and fractured vertebrates by recreating his spine in his mind (according to neuroscience the mind is the brain in action) while meditating.
 Less than twelve weeks later he was healed.
 Years later, he has also helped thousands of people achieve healing in their bodies through teaching mind over body (spirit over the matter of the physical body).

 Dr. Amen’s method versus Dr. Dispenza’s method

 Dr. Amen’s focus is on exercise and diet which I have incorporated for years, but his methods have not healed my brain.
 As I mentioned in my blog about brain health, although helpful in improving wellness, I don’t believe diet and exercise are the cure-alls to prevent and conquer all illness.

-Presently, I am diligently striving to implement Dr. Dispenza’s methods, at times, with some adjustments.
+Presently, I am diligently striving to implement Dr. Dispenza’s methods with some adjustments.
 Dr. Dispenza teaches how to work on oneself, but he does not address working on others.
-My son who has a mental disorder is more important and urgent than my own healing at this time so I applied Dr. Dispenza’s teachings creating a meditation for my son I am currently doing every day for 40 minutes with the belief he will be healed of severe depressive disorder with some psychosis.
+My son who has a mental disorder is more important and urgent than my own healing at this time so I applied Dr. Dispenza’s teachings creating a meditation for my son that I am currently doing every day for 40 minutes with the belief he will be healed of severe depressive disorder with some psychosis.

 The brain is the CEO of the body | The Frontal Lobe is the CEO of the brain